Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 The built-in sRGB and Gray ICC profiles

 In an ICC profile color-managed image editor, images are displayed on your monitor using a Color Management System ("CMS").
-Most free/libre (and many proprietary) image editors use Little CMS ("LCMS").
+Most free/libre image editors including GIMP use Little CMS ("LCMS").

 A CMS can't display an image on your monitor screen without knowing what ICC profile to assign to your monitor and also what ICC profile to assign to your image.
 Unfortunately many images don't have an embedded ICC profile.
 For example many images downloaded from the web and many camera-saved jpegs don't have embedded ICC profiles.
 Also sRGB images exported from GIMP don't have embedded ICC profiles unless you've assign an sRGB profile from disk before exporting the image.
 And when you first open GIMP (whether default or patched), GIMP doesn't know what ICC profile to use for your monitor profile.